bitscarolinapoveda/pruebaDrupal/drupal/modules/custom/adf_locations/README.txt

 - title
 - address
 - locations
-4. Create the respective nodes based on the respective content type "Locations"
+4. Create the respective nodes based on the content type "Locations"
 5. From the endpoint, consult the records according to the two established parameters.

 -- LINKS --